RKelln/5-directions/public/writing/ppf.md

 Notes:
 To help them collect more information all the Big Tech companies offer virtual assistant services, placing them in the path of the least resistance of users and into the flow of more of their data.
 While the conversational ability of assistants is still lacking, it is improving rapidly.

 Assistant technology has a lot of potential for increased accessibility to services and data.
-Currently, assistants are limited to mainly triggering interactions with various webservices.
-Assistants already provide needed capabilities for those less able or less familiar with other forms of input, but as language comprehension increases there are  opportunities to help people create and express themselves using language as an interface.
-The text to image generative models are good examples of textual interfaces.
+Currently, assistants are mostly limited to triggering interactions with various webservices.
+While assistants already provide needed capabilities for those less able or less familiar with other forms of input, as language comprehension increases there are opportunities to help people create and express themselves using language as an interface.
+The text prompts to image generative models are good examples of textual interfaces.
 These models can also help with writing, and I experimented with asking OpenAI's latest GPT-3 language model to create and summarize information for the historical timeline.
 If I ask,

 What are the main benefits of using AI assistants?

-GTP responds: The main benefits of using AI assistants are that they can help you with tasks that are difficult or impossible for humans to do, they can help you to make decisions, and they can help you to learn.
+GPT responds: The main benefits of using AI assistants are that they can help you with tasks that are difficult or impossible for humans to do, they can help you to make decisions, and they can help you to learn.

 I think those are currently just _aspirational_ goals, but do seem nice and hopefully do come true.

-Problematically, interactions with current assistants requires people to leak their private information to the companies providing the assistant.
+More problematically, interactions with current assistants requires people to leak their private information to the companies providing the assistant.
 Initiatives like the [Mycroft assistant](https://mycroft.ai/) which are open source and protect data privacy already exist but are lacking in funding and reach.

 Assistants are also providing new interfaces for search and recommendation systems.
 As effective language models develop these systems are converging, such that a system that knows what you have already read or watched can find related information and then edit or summarize it specifically for you.
 In many ways this transcends assistant and becomes an advisor, curator or teacher - with all the dangers of such.
 It is especially dangerous when paired with a for-profit business model that sells the ability to warp the guidance to the benefit of the buyer.
-Google and related businesses quite literally sell the ability to make recommendations worse for you.
+Google, Amazon and Facebook quite literally sell the ability to make recommendations worse for you.

 ### Automation

 Notes:
-Many people, including myself, speculate on the future of automation due to machine learning.
+Many people, including myself, speculate on the future of automation empowered by machine learning.
 There hasn't been a transformation quite like this before, so it is hard to predict.
 Let's first look at what effects automation has had already even before modern deep learning techniques.
 By some reports 50% to 70% of declines in U.S. blue-collar workers wages, since 1980, can be attributed to workers being replaced or degraded by automation.

 Automation of bank tellers is instructive.
-Classification of deposits allowed for automation, which could reduce the number of bank tellers at each bank.
+Automated bank telers could reduce the number of human bank tellers at each bank.
 Savings from automation allowed for more physical locations to be opened, increasing the total number bank tellers.
 However, the number seems to have peaked in 2010 and further automation, particularly online banking and electronic transactions, are reducing numbers.

 This is a good rule-of-thumb, the more an activity can be made digital, the easier it is to automate.
 As work is made digital it shifts large numbers of humans doing physical labour in particular spaces to a few humans doing knowledge work with digital tools with no specific location necessary.
 Consider that in 2012 General Electric, a traditional tech-based conglomerate, had 300000+ employees while Facebook had just 4600 employees at the time of its IPO and its first billion users.
 The quality and satisfaction of the jobs may be improving, but there are fewer jobs with higher training required.
 Have bank tellers' job prospects benefited from automation?

 It is important to point out that interacting with the physical world and robotics in general is extremely difficult, so the common perception of the ease of constructing science fiction robots, including self-driving cars, is misleading.
 Remember that evolution has spent much more time optimizing physical interactions with the world, perception, energy conservation, self-healing, self-preservation, and other basic or embodied thinking than that which is involved in knowledge labour.
 The newest part of the human brain, the neocortex, may also be the easiest for machines to emulate.

 Certainly any completely digital task will be many factors easier to automate.
 Digital images demonstrate this well, the hard part is getting the camera in place, pointing it at the subject, and connecting it to power and the network.
 Once the camera makes a digital image automation is relatively easy.
-Trevor Paglin, a researcher and artist who has studied machine learning datasets, has coined the term "invisible images" and "machine realism" to describe the images made by machines for other machines to classify or otherwise add meaning to, for example, satellite photos and automated snapshots of licence plates.
-The number of these images dwarf the number of images taken by humans and implies that control over the meaning of images increasingly resides in control over machines.
+Trevor Paglin, a researcher and artist who has studied machine learning datasets, has coined the terms "invisible images" and "machine realism" to describe the images made by machines for other machines to classify or otherwise add meaning to, for example, satellite photos and automated snapshots of licence plates.
+These machine made images far outnumber the images taken by humans and implies that control over the meaning of images increasingly resides in control over machines.

 ### Credits
 * https://www.forbes.com/sites/jackkelly/2021/06/18/artificial-intelligence-has-caused--50-to-70-decrease-in-wages-creating-income-inequality-and-threatening-millions-of-jobs/